mypreview/button-widget/readme.txt

 == Description ==
 A simple customizable button widget for your sidebars to allow users take actions, and make choices, with a single tap.

-**Translators & Non-English Speakers**

-Translators are welcome to contribute to the plugin.
-Please use the [WordPress translation website](https://translate.wordpress.org/projects/wp-plugins/button-widget "WordPress translation website").

-**Get Involved**

-Want to contribute?
-Here's the [GitHub development repository](https://github.com/mypreview/button-widget "GitHub development repository").

-**Free Support**

-All support is handled via a dedicated support forum, available at [Community Forums](https://wordpress.org/support/plugin/button-widget "Community Forums").
-Please head out there to open a new topic, in case you have any questions.

-**Support this plugin**

-Don't forget to rate this plugin [5 shining stars](https://wordpress.org/support/plugin/button-widget/reviews/ "5 shining stars") if you like it, thanks!

 == Installation ==
 = Minimum Requirements =